Cannabidiol (CBD) is one of several active compounds found in the cannabis plant.

-CBD oil may be available without a prescription in locations where it’s legally available.
+CBD and CBD oil may be available without a prescription in locations where they’re legally available.

 Oral CBD is considered less likely to cause side effects, so beginners may want to start here.
 You can put a few drops of the oil under your tongue, take CBD capsules, or even eat a CBD-infused treat.

-At this time, there aren’t any formal guidelines on how to use CBD oil to treat traditional ADHD symptoms.
-This includes hyperactivity, fidgeting, and irritability.
+At this time, there aren’t any formal guidelines on how to use CBD oil to treat traditional ADHD symptom such as hyperactivity, fidgeting, and irritability.

 If you’re new to CBD, you should start with the smallest dosage possible.
 Gradually increasing your dosage will allow your body to get used to the oil and reduce your risk of side effects.

-Some people may experience upset stomach or drowsiness when they first begin taking the oil.
+Some people may experience upset stomach or drowsiness when they first begin taking CBD oil.
 Starting with a lower dose may help reduce your risk for these side effects.

 Other side effects may depend on the way you use the CBD oil.

-Vaping, for example, may cause lung irritation.
+Vaping, for example, may cause lung damage that can become severe.
 This can lead to chronic cough, wheezing, and other breathing difficulties that can lead to death.

-If you’re unsure about the potential side effects or how your body might handle them, talk with your doctor.
+If you’re unsure about the potential side effects of CBD oil or how your body might handle them, talk with your doctor.